-2.2 Coronal magnetic field
+2.2 Coronal magnetic filed

 It is believed that the magnetic energy is dominant in the corona.
 Previous studies have suggested that the CME deflection can be qualitatively interpreted as the constraint of the ambient magnetic structure, e.g., coronal holes [Gopalswamy et al., 2004].
-Our recent study of the 8 October 2007 CME showed that the behavior of the CME's latitudinal deflection can be quantitatively described by a theoretical method, in which the direction and magnitude of the deflection are well consistent with the gradient (with the conventional minus sign in front) of magnetic energy density, $<-\nabla(\frac{B^2}{2\mu_0})>,$ where the angle brackets mean the average over the region occupied by the CME [Shen et al., 2011].
+Our recent study of the 2007 October 8 CME showed that the behavior of the CME's latitudinal deflection can be quantitatively described by a theoretical method, in which the magnitude of the deflection is well consistent with the minus gradient of magnetic energy density, $\langle -\nabla(\frac{B^2}{2\mu_0}) \rangle$ , where the angle brackets mean the average over the region occupied by the CME [Shen, et al., 2011].
 In that work, however, the deflection in the latitudinal direction of only one CME was studied.
-Thus, we will test the method with more CME events to check if it is also applicable to other CMEs and to the deflections in other directions.
+Thus, we test the method with more CME events to check if it is also applicable to other CMEs and to the deflections in other directions.